Can I make a claim for injury if I was food poisoned?

 Of course, if you didn’t eat all of the particular food that you suspect made you ill, make sure to preserve it.

-You should also make note of any discussions you’ve had with restaurant workers and managers about your illness and whether they knew the food they served was bad.
+You should also make a note of any discussions you’ve had with restaurant workers and managers about your illness and whether they knew the food they served was bad.
 (In Bussey, the waiter acknowledged the food that made the Plaintiff sick was “bad meat.”)

 Additionally, when food poisoning is suspected, restaurants are required to report claims to the Department of Health.
 Therefore, you should check with them to see if any other claims were made.